bickelmps/DIC_FFT_ETHZ/README.md

 <img src="https://github.com/bickelmps/DIC_FFT_ETHZ/blob/master/Figures/glacier.gif?raw=true">

 ##### Figure.
 Example of DIC_FFT application for glacier displacement monitoring.
 The subplots show 1) master and 2) slave images, 3) the displacement magnitude, as well as 4) the displacement vectors.
+More examples at the bottom of the readme!
 -----------------------------------

 V. T. Bickel & A. Manconi, May 2nd 2018